fu-raz/midi-mixer-wavelink-new/README.md

 ## What's NOT working
 - Right now, there's no way to detect when sliders are linked or unlinked and there's also no way to link or unlink from MIDI mixer.
 If I find a way to do that, I'll add it.
 - Also there is no way to detect changes in microphone gain or to set microphone gain, so I don't have a mic gain slider

+## Elgato Fan?

+Maybe you're like me and you have more than a few Elgato devices.
+You might have the Elgato Key light?
+Check out this other plugin I made: https://github.com/fu-raz/midimixer-elgato-controlcenter